Cooperation and Competition when Bidding for Complex Projects: Centralized and Decentralized Perspectives: Proofs Omitted from the Main Text

-Note that we can check the above two inequalities by solving \textsc{FCFC} problem for the set of agents $N \setminus N_\coal$.
-If the resulting coalition $\coal'$ is cheaper than $\coal$, this means that the inequality constraint for $\coal'$ was violated.
+Note that we can check the above two inequalities by solving \textsc{FCFT} problem for the set of agents $N \setminus N_\coal$.
+If the resulting team $\coal'$ is cheaper than $\coal$, this means that the inequality constraint for $\coal'$ was violated.
 Otherwise, all the above inequalities are satisfied.